tdeck/3dmake_libraries/braille-chars/README.md

 braille printed vertically tends to have better tactile quality and the dots are more resilient.

+The actual Braille will be offset by one half cell of blank base plate on either end.
+The function `braille_plate_width` will return the width of the base plate with the given braille character string.
+It can also accept an integer length as input.

 You can also choose to have the braille label lying flat, simply set `lie_flat=true` and you won't have to manually rotate it.